Diabetes & Salt - How to Lower Salt Intake

 hypertension,

 or high blood pressure.
-Diabetes causes arteries to harden which in turn raises blood pressure,
+Diabetes can cause arteries to harden which in turn raises blood pressure,

-in your body raises blood pressure.
-Basically, the more salt you eat, the
+in the body raises blood pressure.
+Basically, the more salt we eat, the

-higher your blood pressure.
+higher our blood pressure tends to be.
 As a diabetic, avoiding excess salt is

-necessary because you are already at risk for high blood pressure.
+necessary because you are already at increased risk for high blood pressure.

 What's the big deal with high blood pressure?
 It's easy to think that

-it's not that important especially since there usually aren't any symptoms.
+it's not that important especially since there often aren't any symptoms.

 However, untreated hypertension can lead to strokes, heart attacks, kidney